MihaiLupoiu/0-hash-miner/README.md

    - Yes in increased but after making some changes in the gorutine.
 The initial implementation was waiting too much time for work so it was not taking advantage of all the CPU cores because it was communicating too much data.
    - Second implementation was executing the process completlly independent and was able to take full advantage of the CPUs.
 - [x] Execute against the server in a multicore CPU with more than 2 cores than my 2013 i5 Macbook pro.
-   - Tried a 32 Core from Scaleway for this test.
-Not recommended.
+   - Tried a 32 Core from both AWS and Scaleway for this test.
 The CPU was only using 10 out of the 32 cores in the same time.
-   - Tested in local I5 CPU and got an increase MH/s from 1,4 in th Mac to 3,2 MH/s.
+   - Tested in local I5 CPU and got an increase MH/s from 1,4 in th Mac to 2,9 MH/s.
 - [ ] Improve state machine processing.
 Low priority for now.
 - [x] Show number of Hash/second.
+- [x] Documentation in code.
-- [ ] Documentation in code and architecture diagram.
+- [ ] Distributed architecture diagram.
 - [ ] Implement a SHA1 calculation using GPU.
    - If time available, if not create a small explination on how it could be done.